 test_packages) and development (

 dev_packages).
 These will be situationally required when we're testing or developing.
-For example, a general user of our application won't need to to test or develop so they'll only need the required packages, however, a fellow developer will want both the test and dev packages to extend our code base.
+For example, a general user of our application won't need to to test or develop so they'll only need the required packages, however, a technical developer will want both the test and dev packages to extend our code base.

 The heart of the

 setup object which describes how to set up our package and it's dependencies.
 The first several lines cover metadata (name, description, etc.) and then we define the requirements.
 Here we're stating that we require a Python version equal to or above 3.6 and then passing in our required packages to